misri

 Description

-The term misri refers to crystallized sugar lumps.
-Misri has its origins in India and Persia.
-Arabic writers in the first half of the 9th century described the production of candy sugar or misri.
-Crystals were grown as a result of cooling supersaturated sugar solutions.
+Arabic writers in the first half of the 9th century have described the production of candy sugar or misri in their parts of the world: Crystals were grown as a result of cooling supersaturated sugar solutions.
 In order to accelerate crystallization, confectioners later learnt to immerse small twigs in the solution for the crystals to grow on.
-The sugar solution was colored with cochineal and indigo and scented with ambergris or flower essence.
-Other Food coloring may be added to the mixture to produce colored candy.
-Misri has many culinary uses and is preferred over refined sugar by some.
+The sugar solution was coloured with cochineal and indigo and scented with ambergris or flower essence.

 How to select

-Misri is available at grocery store across India in bulk bins.
-They may also be available in the market as easy to use sachets, pillow packs or laminated plastic bulk packs.
-They should white crystalline in color without any lumpiness.
+• It is also available in the market as easy-to-use sachets, pillow packs or laminated plastic bulk packs.

 Culinary uses

-· Misri is a great sweetener for tea or coffee and simply looks pretty on the table.
+• Misri is a great sweetener for tea or coffee and simply looks pretty on the table.

-· It is also popular among makers of homemade fruit liqueurs.
+• It is also popular among makers of homemade fruit liqueurs.

 How to store

-Store misri in an airtight container and keep it ina cool and dry place in the cupboard.
+• Store misri in an airtight container and keep it in a cool and dry place in the cupboard.